stingtao/vibe-coding/README.md

 **Q: Your plane in your dogfight game is amazing, but I can’t replicate it in one prompt!**
 **A:** It’s not one prompt—it’s ~30 prompts, guided by a specific `plane-implementation.md` file.
 Use sharp, specific prompts like “cut out space in the wings for ailerons,” not vague ones like “make a plane.”

+**Q: Why is Claude Code or Codex CLI better than Cursor right now?**
+**A:** It really is up to your liking.
+We highlight that Claude Code is better at using Claude Sonnet 4.5, and Codex CLI is better at using GPT-5 than Cursor is at using either of them.
+Having them live in the terminal unlocks many more development workflows: working from any IDE, hopping onto a remote server through SSH, and so on.
+There are powerful customization options such as custom commands, sub-agents, and hooks that will speed up both the quality and the pace of development over time.
+Finally, if you’re on the lower-tier Claude or ChatGPT plan, that’s enough to get started.

 **Q: I don't know how to set up a server for my multiplayer game**
 **A:** Ask your AI.